codex-academy/BalloonKata/index.md

 **During the party**

- > 5 red balloons, 1 blue balloon and 3 yellow balloons popped
+ > 5 red balloons, 1 blue balloon, and 3 yellow balloons popped
 * How many people won’t have balloons?
 * Which colour has the most balloons, and which one has the least?